ysdn2019/Graduates-List/graduates/malak-sameh.md

 ---
 path: /work/TIFF-the-next-wave
 graduate: Malak S. Mahmoud
-mainimg: /assets/work/Sameh_Malak_project3_web_main.png
+cover: /assets/work/Sameh_Malak_project3_web_main.png
-thumbnailimg: /assets/work/Sameh_Malak_project3_web_thumbnail.png
+thumbnail: /assets/work/Sameh_Malak_project3_web_thumbnail.png
 title: TIFF The Next Wave
 groupmembers:
-fields: Editorial, Print, Typography
+category: Editorial, Print, Typography
 mediumdimensions:
 description: For this project, we were assigned to create a promotional booklet based on a real event happening in Toronto in which we had to draw inspiration from project 1, which it was an experimental quote poster from Frida Kahlo. buildings.